TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.1-vsphere/_index.md

 ![](4.5.1-fig-2.png)

-We are interested in events impacting our consumer (VMs), so let’s filter it out.
+We are interested in events impacting our consumer (VMs), so let's filter it out.
 The filter is vim25.vm\* as that is what vCenter shows in its log as we can see from the above table.
 I did not know that vCenter uses **vim25.vm**\*, but looking at the table above I could make an educated guess.

 ![](4.5.1-fig-3.png)